My history with plants…

 It was going well until…

 Several months went by, and the plant began to look swollen and limp…crap.
-At first I got angry, because though I’m fairly calm there’s an angry little person in me that’s always ready to pop off.
+At first I got angry, because I really didn’t want another rotting succulent on my hands.
 Then I got worried – checking, rechecking, and asking what the heck was wrong.
-I wasn’t watering it all the time (I was keeping a tight schedule).
+I wasn’t watering it allz the time (I was keeping a tight schedule).
 Nor was I touching it, and most definitely I was making sure tiny little hands weren’t bothering it either…in spite of what I checked off I couldn’t figure it out.
 So the final decision was to replant it.

 I will tell you as soon as I removed the plant it was completely saturated with water!
 The entire root system soaking as if I let it sit in a pool.
 I literally was squeezing out as much water as I could while keeping the roots intact.
 It was so devastating, because I didn’t even catch it.
 After replanting and removing all the leaves that kept falling off, this is what was left…they’re still shedding.